Paria Canyon Backpacking Guide

 Paria Canyon Trail Campsites

-Campsites are spread throughout Paria Canyon and tend to be on sandy beaches above the river.
-The BLM asks that you choose existing campsites that are at least 200ft away from water and also appear to be worn to avoid creating new sites.
-It was pretty obvious where most of these campsites were, and you can see the three campsites I stayed at marked on the map above.
-The main thing to take into consideration when camping is the location of the fresh water springs, since the springs are the easiest places to obtain water.
-You will need to filter your water on the trail, so be sure to bring a backpacking water filter.
-Campfires are not allowed at any of the sites.
+It was pretty obvious where most of these campsites were, and you can see the three campsites I stayed at on my first trip marked on the map above.
+The main thing to take into consideration when camping is the location of the fresh water springs.
+Depending on how much sediment is in the river, the springs may be the easiest places to obtain water.

 Paria Canyon backpacking guide including gear, permits, campsites, and water sources